neo4j-php/Bolt/README.md

 in [pipeline](https://www.neo4j.com/docs/bolt/current/bolt/message/#pipelining) and you can chain multiple Bolt messages before fetching response from the server.

-Main `Bolt` class serves as Factory design pattern and it returns instance of protocol class by requested Bolt version ( default is 4 latest versions).
+Main `Bolt` class serves as Factory design pattern and it returns instance of protocol class by requested Bolt version.
 Query execution and fetching response is split in two methods.
 First message `run` is for sending queries.
 Second message `pull` is for fetching response from last executed query on database.
 Response from database for Bolt message `pull` always contains n+1 rows because last entry is `success` message with meta informations.